droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 **./src/secp256k1** - Downstream version of the libsecp256k1 library.
 This is the library that performs all cryptographic functions related to creating and verifying signatures for Bitcoin transactions. *No files listed.
 Consult the libsecp256k1 doc or the [project website](https://github.com/bitcoin-core/secp256k1)*.

-**./src/support** - Used primarily to abstract out some low-level functionality supplied by OpenSSL and Boost.
+**./src/support** - Used primarily to abstract out some low-level functionality supplied by OpenSSL, Boost, and libevent.
 Makes code changes a lot easier since changes occur only in one place.

 ./src/support/cleanse.cpp - [Abstracts a memory "cleanse" provided by OpenSSL.](https://github.com/bitcoin/bitcoin/pull/5689)

 ./src/support/cleanse.h - See the CPP file.

+./src/support/events.h - Applies [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) principles to *libevent*.
+Various *libevent* types are wrapped with unique_ptr\<\> and given deleters to make pointer handling and such, for the most part, automated inside the Core code. [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/9387).

 ./src/support/lockedpool.cpp - Intended as a LockedPageManager replacement (from ./src/support/pagelocker.cpp).
 Includes LockedPoolManager, a singleton class tracking locked (non-swappable) memory for use in std::allocator templates.
 There are several support classes: An OS-dependent (de)allocator of locked/pinned memory pages (LockedPageAllocator), a manager of contiguous memory (Arena), and a pool for locked memory chunks (LockedPool). [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/8753).